solanatracker/data-api-sdk/README.md

 - Real-time data streaming via WebSocket (Datastream)
 - Built-in error handling with specific error types
 - Compatible with both Node.js and browser environments
+- **NEW**: Enhanced search with 60+ filter parameters including holder distribution, social media, fees, and more
+- **NEW**: Cursor-based pagination for efficient deep searches
 - **NEW**: (Global Fees) Platform and network fees tracking via WebSocket and API
 - **NEW**: Developer/creator holdings tracking via WebSocket
 - **NEW**: Top 10 holders monitoring with real-time percentage updates